 Artificial intelligence is no longer a distant reality - it's here and it is changing the way that businesses operate.
-More specifically, AI is moving into the field of Human Resources and transforming that way HR teams go about recruiting, training and managing employees.
+More specifically, AI is moving into the field of Human Resources and transforming the way HR teams go about recruiting, training and managing employees.

-Effective HR administration cannot be ignored, because it's too important to hiring, retention, and the overall health and efficiency of a workplace.
+Effective HR administration cannot be ignored, because it's too important for hiring, retention, and the overall health and efficiency of a workplace.
 But, just as emails and text messages changed the way that businesses communicate with each other and with their customers, artificial intelligence is stepping up to change the way that our HR departments function.

 Popular AI Tools for Human Resources:

 It isn't as though AI will replace employees altogether in some futuristic utopia, but it does have the potential to reduce and streamline the HR workload.
 In case this all sounds like science fiction to you, let's look at a few examples of how AI is being used right now for human resource tasks.

 With AI recruiters, applicants can interact with an AI personality to submit their resume, answer basic questions, and pass preliminary screening tests.
 By delegating all of these functions to an AI system, recruiters can save time short-listing candidates, meaning that they can draw applications from a larger pool without the added labor of trying to determine which 10 out of 500 candidates might be worth calling back for an interview.

 Leading companies like Amazon use AI to help recruit candidates for their open jobs.
 However, these systems can have flaws, just like people.
 In 2015, Amazon had to scrap its AI recruiting system after it was found that the system had a distinct bias towards male applicants.